TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

    seriously would have took me days until all would have worked at the end.
    Especially the feedback I got at once, I really appreciate.
 You click on a button and after a few seconds you got your feedback.
-   After this I am infected, learned about Mock- and Stubobjects, and today I do not want to miss it.
+   After this I am infected, learned about Mock- and Stub- objects, and today I do not want to miss it.
 (In this chapter you will get an introduction into these concepts.)
    If you want to learn TDD, you will jump in at the deep end, and to try it at the next project.
 Until the first Unit test is finished, it will take